Brenda Villa: Stanford University

-Villa came to Stanford in 1998 as the program’s most heralded recruit.
-Redshirted in 1999 and 2000 to train for the Olympics, she scored 69 goals her freshman year (2001) and was named the NCAA Women’s Water Polo Player of the Year.
-In the three seasons Villa played for Stanford University, she scored 172 goals.
+Villa came to Stanford in 1998 as the program’s most heralded recruit to play for women's water polo head coach John Tanner, who would build a nationally dominant team after taking over as coach in 1998, though the Stanford women's water polo program had its inaugural year in 1993.
+By 2026, ten of Tanner's women's polo players and swimmers had won 17 Olympic gold medals, with 15 in water polo, and the women's team had won 10 NCAA national titles.
+Villa redshirted from college play in 1999 and 2000 to train for the Olympics, and after scoring 69 goals her freshman year in 2001 was named the NCAA Women’s Water Polo Player of the Year.

+In the three seasons Villa played water polo for Stanford University, she scored 172 goals.
+Usually playing in the strong driver position, setting up on the periphery of the goal at the goal posts, she took frequent shots, moved through defensive players, and set up scoring opportunities for other players.
 In 2002, she led her Stanford team with 60 goals to win the NCAA Women's Water Polo Championship; they had finished second the previous season, the first year the competition was held.
 Villa was awarded the 2002 Peter J. Cutino Award as the top female college water polo player in the United States.

-Villa retired in 2012 and took up coaching waterpolo and swimming at a private all-girl high school.
+As a three-time recipient of All-American honors at Stanford, Villa graduated in 2003 with a degree in political science.